Bug #83916

 would be an appropriate patch

-Updated by Kevin Ditscheid about 6 years ago
+Updated by Kevin Ditscheid almost 7 years ago

 I have a splitted opinion about this one, because as soon as \DateTime::getTimestamp() will come in, all will break apart again.
 A real solution can only be the hoster updating its systems to a 64bit variant.

-Updated by Georg Ringer about 6 years ago
+Updated by Georg Ringer over 6 years ago

 so what about a report which sets a warning if 32bit is used?

-Updated by Claus Due about 6 years ago
+Updated by Claus Due over 6 years ago

 I suggest either closing this issue or turning it into a TASK to add a new report that warns about 32 bit systems, as suggested by Georg.
 I've taken the liberty of removing the Fluid category as this doesn't only pertain to Fluid - and assigning it to the Reports category.